-Atlantic Tele-Network, Inc. (the "Company" or "ATN"), a Delaware corporation, is engaged principally through its 80%-owned subsidiary, Guyana Telephone & Telegraph Company, Limited ("GT&T"), in providing telecommunications services, including local telephone service, long-distance services, and cellular service in the Cooperative Republic of Guyana ("Guyana") and international telecommunications service to and from Guyana.
-The Company also owns the entire equity interest in Wireless World, LLC ("Wireless World") which holds MMDS and LMDS licenses for the U.S. Virgin Íslands and is engaged in the U.S. Virgin Islands in the internet service provider, specialized mobile radio and paging businesses and the wireless cable television business.
-The Company also owns an 80% interest in ATN (Haiti) S.A. ("ATN (Haiti)"), a Haitian corporation (formerly named Digicom S.A.) principally engaged in dispatch radio, mobile telecommunications, and paging, and a 30% interest in Bermuda Digital Communications, Ltd. ("BDC"), a Bermuda corporation which operates under the name "Cellular One" and is the sole cellular and PCS competitor in Bermuda to the Bermuda Telephone Company.
-ATN provides management, technical, financial, regulatory, and marketing services for GT&T, ATN (Haiti), BDC, and Wireless World for a management fee equal to 6% of revenues.
+Atlantic Tele-Network, Inc. (the "Company" or "ATN"), a Delaware corporation, is engaged principally through its 80%-owned subsidiary, Guyana Telephone & Telegraph Company, Limited ("GT&T"), in providing telecommunications services, including local telephone service, long-distance services, and cellular service in the Cooperative Republic of Guyana ("Guvana ) and international telecommunications service to and from Guyana.
+The Company also owns the entire equity interest in Wireless World, LLC ("Wireless World") which holds MMDS and LMDS licenses for the U.S. Virgin Islands and is engaged in the U.S. Virgin Islands in the internet service provider, specialized mobile radio and paging businesses and the wireless cable television business.
+The Company also owns an 80% interest in ATN (Haiti) S.A. ("ATN (Haiti)"), a Haitian corporation (formerly named Digicom S.A.) principally engaged in dispatch radio, mobile telecommunications, and paging, and owns or has options to buy an approximately 45% interest in Bermuda Digital Communications, Ltd. ("BDC"), a Bermuda corporation which operates under the name "Cellular One" and is the sole cellular and PCS competitor in Bermuda to the Bermuda Telephone Company.
+Atlantic Tele-Center, Inc., a wholly owned subsidiary of ATN, is currently developing a web-enabled outsourcing call center in Guyana to provide customer support to companies serving the U.S. and other markets.
+ATN provides management, technical, financial, regulatory and marketing services for its subsidiaries and affiliates for a management fee equal to 6% of revenues.